CovidShield/mobile/README.md

 You can also build the app with native development tool:

 - For iOS, using XCode by opening the `CovidShield.xcworkspace` file in the `ios` folder.
-- For Andorid, using Android Studio by opening `android` folder.
+- For Android, using Android Studio by opening `android` folder.

 ### Development mode